Poll: Should Trampled be illustrated? Vote Now!

 After Simba's death, Mufasa is enraged, Sarabi is broken, and the entire pride grieves for the loss.
 But, unbeknownst to them, his death is merely the trigger for a wild chain of events that will forever change the kingdom.
 As the monarch seeks closure, and punishment for those responsible, he finds that much more is at stake than he thought, and that his entire family, including his murderous brother, is now in danger.

 Attempting to pay a debt with a band of vengeful hyenas and fulfill promises of long ago, Scar, now a murderer and a refugee, is forced into a difficult battle for survival.
-Hounded by his former allies, chased by members of his former pride and family, and haunted by gruesome nightmares, he scrapes a living in the Outlands, with the help of some unexpected individuals - even, reluctantly, his brother.
-When old tensions bubble to the surface, it will be up to the siblings to put their differences aside... or risk the ultimate destruction of everything they hold dear.
+Hounded by his previous allies, chased by members of his own pride and family, and haunted by gruesome nightmares, he scrapes a living in the Outlands, with the help of some unexpected individuals - even, reluctantly, his brother.
+For when old tensions bubble to the surface, it will be up to the siblings to put their differences aside... or risk the ultimate destruction of everything they hold dear.

 This story is dark and filled with action, suspense, and some dramatic tidbits.
 Soon to be completed, Trampled also embodies the gradual progression I've taken as a writer in the past year and half since I started the story, and represents a good start in my authorship.
 Rated T for dark themes including blood, lots of fighting, and mild language.

 The trailer of this story, courtesy of TheTrueJuliet, can be found.
 Thanks TTJ!